MznAarik/python-projects/README.md

 # python-projects
-# this is a small Health management system with limited users
+# this is a small Health management system for limited users